 Basics of technical analysis that will help you make money on the stock exchange

-Technical analysis is the tool that is used to study the behavior of the price of an asset on the stock exchange.
+Technical analysis is a tool used to study the price behavior of an asset on the stock exchange.

-Therefore, if you have studied technical analysis while working on one of the exchanges, you can successfully apply it in other markets.
+Therefore, if you have learned technical analysis while trading on one exchange, you will be able to successfully apply it to other markets.

-The basics of technical analysis are designed to give the novice trader basic knowledge of how this process works and what tools are best to use to improve work efficiency.
+The fundamentals of technical analysis are designed to provide beginning traders with a basic understanding of how this process works and which tools are best used to improve efficiency.

-It would also be a good idea to learn about the orderliness of the work and the correct formulation of conclusions based on the data obtained.
-So, what is the basis of technical analysis?
+It's also helpful to learn about systematic approaches and how to correctly formulate conclusions based on the data obtained.
+So, what are the fundamentals of technical analysis?

 What are the fundamentals of technical analysis based on?